naymspace/backpex/guides/actions/item-actions.md

 end
 ```

-Like in resource actions the `handle/3` function is called when the item action is triggered.
-The handle function receives the socket, the items that should be affected by the action, and the parameters that were submitted by the user.
+As with resource actions, the [handle/3](Backpex.ItemAction.html#c:handle/3) function is called when the item action is triggered.
+The handle function receives the socket, the items to be affected by the action, and the parameters passed by the user.

-In the above example, we define an item action to navigate to the show view of a user.
-The `handle/3` function is used to navigate to the show view of the user.
-The `Router.get_path/5` function is used to generate the path to the show view of the user.
+In the example above, we define an item action to navigate to a user's show view.
+The function [handle/3](Backpex.ItemAction.html#c:handle/3) is used to navigate to the corresponding view.
+The [get_path/6](Backpex.Router.html#get_path/6) function is used to generate the path needed.

+The callbacks [icon/2](Backpex.ItemAction.html#c:icon/2) and [label/2](Backpex.ItemAction.html#c:label/2) get the item on which the action is executed.
+You can use the item to customize this function depending on the item.

+> #### Important {: .warning}
+>
+> Note that the item in the [label/2](Backpex.ItemAction.html#c:label/2) callback is nil if the callback is used to display the label of the item action button above the resource table or the label of the confirmation dialog.
+The item is present if the callback is used to determine the tooltip for the item action icon.
+>

 See `Backpex.ItemAction` for a list of all available callbacks.